-Your classroom contains very early readers with limited skills, accomplished readers working beyond grade level, and others who are difficult to keep engaged with anything.
+Word work is an essential component of a primary literacy program, but it can be a headache to plan for.
+Your classroom contains very early readers with limited skills, accomplished readers working beyond grade level, and others who find it difficult to stay engaged with anything.

 I’ve created a program that allows you to differentiate your word work component without pulling your hair out!